kesval-studio/strapi-provider-cloudflare-r2-aws/README.md

 ];
 ```

-### `aws-sdk` configuration and `AWS_...` env variables

-As the Clouflare R2 spec follows the AWS S3 spec we make use of `aws-sdk` package to communicate with Cloudflare R2.
-Because of this dependency all `AWS_...` env variables used to configure the `aws-sdk` are still beeing pulled in by this dependency.
-If you do not want to configure any special functionality of the `aws-sdk` then make sure to remove all `AWS_...` env variables in you deployment.

 ## Bucket CORS Configuration

 Do not forget to configure your R2 Endpoint CORS settings as described here: https://developers.cloudflare.com/r2/buckets/cors/